The Basics of Investing in Dividend-Paying Stocks

 What’s In a Yield?

 Naturally, there is more to dividend-based investing than simply searching for stocks with the highest yields.
-In some cases, an elevated dividend yield can serve as a warning that a stock’s price might be depressed for a fundamental reason.
+In some cases, elevated dividend yield can serve as a warning that a stock’s price might be depressed for a fundamental reason.
 Investors also look for companies with strong fundamentals backing up the dividend, such as robust earnings growth, solid balance sheets, and attractive valuations.

 On the other hand, it isn’t necessary to give up growth to invest in dividend-paying stocks.
 Many companies with attractive yields are innovative world leaders – and not the type of stodgy, slower-growth companies that would provide investors with little in the way of capital appreciation potential over time.